Frequently Asked Questions

 Walker is committed to implementing the Queensland Charter for Local Content which is aimed at delivering genuine opportunities for local businesses.

 Walker intends to work with the Industry Capability Network (ICN) to define work packages for particular goods and services, which will maximise opportunities for local industry to tender for market-based contracts.
 Certain works packages may be specifically targeted at Indigenous suppliers.
-From about Quarter 2 in 2016, the Toondah Harbour Project webpage will provide information for prospective suppliers and link to the ICN Gateway.
+Once the EIS process is underway, the Toondah Harbour Project webpage will provide information for prospective suppliers and link to the ICN Gateway.

 Local content reporting will be undertaken by Walker and/or its contractors and subcontractors throughout the life of the project in compliance with the Queensland Charter for Local Content.